stelligent-mmcelreath/stelligent-u/07-load-balancing/README.md

 _What can be controlled with the interval/healthy threshold/unhealthy threshold
 settings?_
+`How long a health check fails`

 ##### Question: ASG Behavior

 _What's happening to the instances in the ASG?
 How do you know?_
+`They're being terminated because of the failing healthchecks.
+502 error is a good indicator, or the status of the instance.`

 #### Lab 7.1.3: Secure Sockets